nuket/ile/README.md

 I Like Everything
 =================

-I Like Everything is a Chrome Extension designed to click all of the Like buttons it encounters on pages that a user is browsing.
+I Like Everything is a Google Chrome Extension designed to click all of the Like buttons it encounters on pages that a user is browsing.

 It looks like this when it is running in a page: